 The training methods employed by martial artists have inspired diehard climbers over the years.
 The intensity of focus and the acceptance of suffering, coupled with the strong desire to master and control one’s body, make martial arts training and climbing training close cousins.
 Also, there is danger inherent in both activities — in martial arts, other fighters; in climbing, gravity.

 For those looking to truly understand and master the intricate psycho-physical art of rock climbing, San Te’s travails at the Shaolin temple serve as a solid framework.
-It’s not a one-to-one correlation, to be sure, but mostly because kung fu is awesome and so is climbing, I have here adapted five key lessons from The 36th Chamber of Shaolin for climbing purposes.
+It’s not a one-to-one correlation, to be sure, but mostly because kung fu is awesome and so is climbing I have here adapted five key training tips for climbing from The 36th Chamber of Shaolin for climbing purposes.

 A brief disclaimer: the recommended exercises below are not based on any formal education, just decades of climbing experience and exposure to the thoughts of other, far more skilled rock jocks.
 Know thy limits.
 If you tweak your groin or sprain your scapula trying one of these exercises, you have only yourself to blame.